This character profile is part of a chronological series, and is intended to be read right after the second profile.

 Though Alessa didn’t like Vault City, it clearly had invaluable information and perhaps even a G.E.C.K..
 But as an outsider she couldn’t have access to it.

 The Chosen One rummaged around, expertly chatted up people, and bullshitted her way into obtaining a pass for the surface enclave.

 She eventually learned that Vault City was threatened by radioactive contamination of its water table, caused by a still-active atomic reactor in Gecko.
 Alessandra agreed to solve the problem in return for Citizenship.
 However, it became clear that the controversy about the Gecko issue was a sign of political infighting among the ruling Council of Vault City.

 Gecko turned out to be a small ghoul community, with the prominent locals being reasonable chaps.
 They reacted well to her arrival, as Alessa didn’t show the faintest sign of disgust at the ghouls’ appearance.
-The local elder/advisor was one Harold , though the Chosen One didn’t realise right away that this was the same person who had helped her grandmother decades before.
+The local elder/advisor was one Harold .
+However, the Chosen One didn’t realise right away that this was the same person who had helped her grandmother decades before.

 The Chosen One spent much time with two other ghouls who remembered the beforetimes: Lenny, a physician, and Skeeter, a technologist/mechanic.
 Taking a mentoring interest in the mutant, they taught her a lot about medicine and technology, loaning her various holodisks for her PIP Boy for independent study.

 Skeeter also talked for hours about pre-war automobiles, and explained what a motion detector did.
 Alessa had looted such a detector weeks ago, and kept the device under the notion it might be important since it looked much like her PIP Boy.